Samyang7/contacts/README.md

 This project was created by ReactJs using material-UI, and JSONPlaceholder.

 ## How to run
-clone this project to your local computer and run the following commend under the project directory.
+clone this project to your local computer and run the following commends under the project directory.

 ### `yarn install`
 install the dependency